mario-guerra/reddit_proof/README.md

 # reddit_proof
-Proof that I do in fact work for Microsoft, for the suspicious minds of Reddit
+Hi Reddit!
+Please accept this commit as proof that I do in fact work for Microsoft.